koenstrien/ignitioncomputing/_posts/news/2023-04-24-Projoules-Horticulture-Modeling-Tool.md

 In conclusion, Projoules is a powerful and innovative tool for greenhouse crop planning and management.
 By using physics-based models and incorporating both scientific research and practical experience, the platform provides growers with a comprehensive set of tools for optimizing crop growth and maximizing yield.
 With its emphasis on supporting growers and its ongoing development, Projoules is sure to continue to be a valuable tool for growers in the years to come.
 More info can be found on the [projoules site.](https://www.projoules.com/)

+The collaboration between Projoules and Ignition Computing has been featured in a [groentennieuws article](https://www.groentennieuws.nl/article/9536252/de-beste-modellen-beschikbaar-maken-voor-iedere-teler/).
+After 2 years of pleasant teamwork, we are happy to see that the product of this joint effort is being received with positive reactions.

 [![Projoules](/assets/img/clients/projoules.png)](https://www.projoules.com/)